 bobspirko.ca | HOME | CANADA TRIPS | US TRIPS | HIKING | SNOWSHOEING

-In 2001, I started this website as a novelty to showcase the excitement of scrambling in the Canadian Rockies.
-With few photos and minimal text, it was meant to entice rather than inform.
-As a novice scrambler, I felt I couldn’t offer advice, but I could share my photos.
-Over time, I explored new routes and added trip descriptions and instructive photos.
-My site grew beyond the free website space, so in 2005, I took a domain name and signed up with a web hosting service.
-After several changes, my website settled on its current format.
+Launched in 2001, I wanted to showcase the excitement of scrambling in the Canadian Rockies.
+Initially a novelty with few photos and minimal text, it aimed to entice rather than inform.
+As a novice scrambler, I could only share photos, but I later explored new routes, added trip descriptions, and instructive photos.
+In 2005, I acquired a domain name and signed up for web hosting, eventually settling on its current format.

 GPS Tracks

-I first heard about GPS receivers in the ‘90s.
-However, the U.S. Military feared misuse and limited civilian use to 100 m accuracy, making it useless for routefinding.
+I first heard about GPS receivers in the ‘90s, but the U.S. Military restricted civilian use to 100 m accuracy, making it impractical for routefinding.
 After relaxing its position in May 2000, accuracy narrowed to 20 m.
-Two months later, I bought a Garmin Etrex which greatly added my routefinding.
 In 2003, I began adding maps to my web pages.

-In 2005, Google Earth appeared on the internet, allowing users to place GPS tracks on 3D mountain images and study them from any angle.
-Though few hikers had GPS receivers, anyone with internet access could use Google Earth.
+Google Earth, launched in 2005, allowed users to place GPS tracks on 3D mountain images and study them from any angle.
+Though few hikers had GPS receivers then, anyone with Internet access could use it.
 I started adding Google Earth (KML) tracks to my trip reports.

 I didn’t expect anyone to want to use an entire track to find their way up a mountain, but someone requested a GPX track because they couldn’t convert KML to GPX.
 So I started including both formats.
-GPS use caught fire, and I began getting requests for tracks from my earlier trips.
+GPS use grew, and I began receiving requests for tracks from my earlier trips.
 I added tracks to most of my older postings.

-My tracks are edited, extraneous points removed, which is a good thing: there’s no point in following my tracks whether I’ve gone off-route accidentally or intentionally to explore.
-Since routefinding is usually easier on the way down a mountain, I often use my descent tracks on out-and-back trips.
+My tracks are edited and extraneous points removed, as there’s no point in following them whether I’ve gone off-route accidentally or intentionally.
+Sometimes I only use my descent tracks on out-and-back trips.

-A word of caution: GPS tracks don’t replace experience and common sense.
-One scrambler tried following my Mount Kidd track in winter conditions when I climbed it in the summer.
+GPS tracks don’t replace experience and common sense.
+One scrambler tried following my Mount Kidd track in winter when I climbed it in the summer.
 He fell, was seriously injured, and had to be heli-rescued.
 Years later, he recognised me while hiking in Banff and was happy to meet me.
-He had recovered and resumed hiking, albeit less riskily.
+He had recovered and resumed hiking, albeit more cautiously.

 Videos